ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** What I Learned Trying to Be a Creator for 12 Months is always relevant
+✅ **Timeless Topic:** How Posting Every Week Changed My Identity is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well